8 International Economic institutions: IMF, World Bank, UNCTAD

 Correct Option: A

-Which UNCTAD initiative grants developed-country non-reciprocal tariff preferences on manufactures and semi-manufactures imported from developing countries?
+Which UNCTAD initiative grants developed-country *non-reciprocal* tariff preferences on imports from developing countries?

 • BGeneralised System of Preferences